AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    The number of steps at which the output is sampled.
 The samples are evenly spaced.
    When a simulation system calculates the data points to record, it will typically divide the duration by the number of time steps.
-Thus, for X steps, the output will have X+1 data rows.
+Thus, for N steps, the output will have N+1 data rows.

 .. attribute:: Config.SIMULATEOPTIONS_DURATION